tobiasros/datamistica/README.md

 2. Process/transform the data (if necessary) into a format suitable for your analysis

-# What is mean total number of event types the artist participated in per year?
+# What is mean total number of public events the artist participated in per year?

 For this part of the assignment, you can ignore the missing values in the dataset.